Bathing Your Baby

 - Brush and comb your baby’s hair.

-- Wash the brush and comb with soapy water, rinse, and dry.
+- Wash the brush and comb with soapy water, then rinse and dry.

-If you have any questions, please ask your doctor or nurse.
+If you have any questions, please ask your health care provider.

 HH-IV-2 1/78, Revised 1/22 Copyright 1978, Nationwide Children's Hospital